Associate Professor of Urban and Regional Planning

 PhD, University of Maryland-College Park,

 Since 2004, Professor Chakraborty has advised and consulted on various regional visioning processes, comprehensive planning and transport projects both in the U.S. and abroad.
 He has also taught internationally at professional training workshops and given invited lectures to international academic and policy audiences, most recently in India, China, Taiwan, Curacao and The Netherlands.
-In addition to his academic appointment, he is the Director of MUP Admissions, a co-founder of the Urban and Regional Sustainability Lab (URSULA), and a PI for the Land Use Evolution and Impact Assessment Laboratory (LEAM).
+In addition to his academic appointment, he is a co-founder of the Urban and Regional Sustainability Lab (URSULA) and a co-PI for the Land Use Evolution and Impact Assessment Laboratory (LEAM).

 Prior to his PhD, Professor Chakraborty received a master's degree in urban planning and policy from the University of Illinois at Chicago and a bachelor in architecture from the Indian Institute of Technology, Kharagpur.
 In the past, he has taught at the Johns Hopkins University and worked for the Chicago Transit Authority.
 At Illinois, Chakraborty is also associated with the Center for Global Studies, Center for South Asian and Middle Eastern Studies.
 He is also an affiliate faculty of the National Center for Smart Growth Reserach and Education and a member of the American Institute of Certified Planners (AICP).

 Phone: +126.96.36.19928; Fax: +188.8.131.527

 Ongoing Research Projects

 - An evaluation of the influence of zoning and local regulatory environment on housing price and foreclosure risk (funded by the National Science Foundation, abstract)

 - An assessment of USHUD-EPA-DOT funded Sustainable Communities Regional Planning Grant program (with Urban Institute and Living Cities Foundation)